youtube/cobalt/starboard/doc/style.md

     name of the module following the `Sb`.
       * `file.h` contains `SbFile`, `SbFileInfo`, `SbFileWhence`, etc...
-  * Every seemingly-allocatable, platform-specific Starboard type should be defined as an opaque handle to a publically undefined struct with the `Private` suffix.
+  * Every seemingly-allocatable, platform-specific Starboard type should be defined as an opaque handle to a publicly undefined struct with the `Private` suffix.
 Follow this pattern for all such type declarations.
       * `struct SbFilePrivate` is declared, but not defined in the public header.
       * `SbFilePrivate` is `typedef`'d to `struct SbFilePrivate`.
 This is a C